marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part2.md

 </pre>

-### Penjelasan
+### Explanations

-* Dengan JavaFX sangat lazim untuk menggunakan [`Properties`](http://docs.oracle.com/javase/8/javafx/api/javafx/beans/property/Property.html) untuk semua bidang kelas model.
-Sebuah `Property` memungkinkan kita, sebagai contoh, otomatis di beritau ketika`lastName` atau variabel lainnya berubah.
-Ini membantu untuk menjaga tampilan sinkron dengan data.
-Untuk mempelajari lebih lanjut mengenai `Properties` baca [Using JavaFX Properties and Binding](http://docs.oracle.com/javase/8/javafx/properties-binding-tutorial/binding.htm).
+* With JavaFX it's common to use [`Properties`](http://docs.oracle.com/javase/8/javafx/api/javafx/beans/property/Property.html) for all fields of a model class.
+A `Property` allow us, for example, to automatically be notified when the `lastName` or any other variable is changed.
+This helps us keep the view in sync with the data.
+To learn more about `Properties` read [Using JavaFX Properties and Binding](http://docs.oracle.com/javase/8/javafx/properties-binding-tutorial/binding.htm).
-* [`LocalDate`](http://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html), tipe yang telah kita gunakan untuk `birthday`, adalah bagian dari [Date and Time API for JDK 8](http://docs.oracle.com/javase/tutorial/datetime/iso/).
+* [`LocalDate`](http://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html), the type we're using for `birthday`, is part of the new [Date and Time API for JDK 8](http://docs.oracle.com/javase/tutorial/datetime/iso/).

 *****

-## Daftar dari Persons
+## A List of Persons

-Data utama yang dikelola aplikasi kta adalah orang.
-Mari buat daftar untuk object `Person` didalam kelas `MainApp`.
-Semua kelas kontrol akan dapat mengakses daftar utama didalam `MainApp`.
+The main Data that our application manages, is a bunch of persons.
+Let's create a list for `Person` objects inside the `MainApp` class.
+All other controller classes will later get access to that central list inside the `MainApp`.

 ### ObservableList

-Kita berkerja dengan kelas tampilan JavaFx yang perlu di beritahukan tentang perubahan yang telah dibuat kepada daftar orang.
-Hal ini penting, jika tidak tampilan tidak akan sinkron dengan data.
-Untuk tujuan ini, JavaFX mengenalkan beberapa [Collection classes](http://docs.oracle.com/javase/8/javafx/collections-tutorial/collections.htm).
+We are working with JavaFX view classes that need to be informed about any changes made to the list of persons.
+This is important, since otherwise the view would not be in sync with the data.
+For this purpose, JavaFX introduces some new [Collection classes](http://docs.oracle.com/javase/8/javafx/collections-tutorial/collections.htm).

-Dari koleksi-koleksi tersebut, kita memerlukan `ObservableList`.
-Untuk membuat `ObservableList`baru, tambah kan kode berikut pada awal kelas `MainApp`.
-Kita juga akan menambah pembangun yang membuat beberapa contoh data dan metode pengambil umum (public, getter).
+From those collections, we need the `ObservableList`.
+To create a new `ObservableList`, add the following code at the beginning of the `MainApp` class.
+We'll also add a constructor that creates some sample data and a public getter method:

 ##### MainApp.java